Last reviewed - April, 2022

 Can I still file a lawsuit under the ADA, Ohio law, or both?
 What about deadlines?

 You can still file a lawsuit, but some courts have changed filing directions because of COVID-19.
-If you have received a Notice of Rights to Sue letter from the EEOC, meaning you have only 90 days to file a lawsuit from when you got the letter, or if you have questions about a deadline, DRO recommends you contact our intake for help.
+If you have received a Notice of Rights to Sue letter from the EEOC, meaning you have only 90 days to file a lawsuit from when you got the letter, or if you have questions about a deadline, DRO recommends you consult an attorney for help.
 Some court filing deadlines may be extended at this time, and an attorney can help let you know what deadlines apply to your case.

 Medical Inquiries and Examinations and Confidentiality